Docs · Channels

 Open the connect modal

-Head to /dashboard/settings, click the Connections tab, scroll to the Email Accounts card, and hit + Add account.
-The modal that opens is where you'll paste the app password from step 2.
+Head to /dashboard/settings, click the Connections tab, scroll to the Email mailboxes card, and open Eli to connect the mailbox.
+The modal there is where you'll paste the app password from step 2.

 If you're still in onboarding, the same modal opens from the "Connect mailbox" card on Step 4 of the wizard.
 Same fields, same test pass.